english-blog/english-blog.github.io/_posts/2012-04-12-buying-gold-jewellery-know-the-facts-first.md

 <img src="{{site.url}}/img/LKS-Jewellery-916-KDM-cheat.jpg"/>
 </div>

-My Dad used to buy most of the jewellery from one of the showrooms of L.K.S Jewellery, since it was close to our house.
-My dad trusted the jewellery shop so much that every single jewel in our house is from that shop.
+My Dad used to buy most of the jewelry from one of the showrooms of L.K.S Jewelry, since it was close to our house.
+My dad trusted the jewelry shop so much that every single jewel in our house is from that shop.
 But, *L.K.S Jewellers cheated my dad and lost a loyal customer.*

-Many people that I know, would bargain with street vendors, fish markets etc for few rupees, but reluctant to bargain in a Jewellery shop.
+Many people that I know, would bargain with street vendors, fish markets etc for few rupees, but reluctant to bargain in a Jewelry shop.
 My mom is one of them.
 Why is that?.
 Couple of reasons, that I came to know.

 * Ego.
-You feel small, when you are negotiating in a jewellery shop.
+You feel small, when you are negotiating in a jewelry shop.
 You don't want others to think that you do not have enough money or you are a miser.
 Just a self thought by few people.
 * Arguing / negotiating reduces the value of the occasion (wedding or valentine's day gift etc).
 If you buy the gold at the said price without negotiation, you value the occasion more than the money.
 You feel great.
 Crap!.
 Isn't it?.
 But, it is a true for few people that I know.
 When you buy the items like "Thali Kodi" or idol of any god, many jewellers advise you not to argue and surprisingly, people listen.

-**Question:** *Have you ever bargained in any jewellery shop?.
+**Question:** *Have you ever bargained in any jewelry shop?.
 Any interesting incidents?.
 Any additional tips that must be in this blog?.
 Please let me know in the comments section.*

 **Thanks to the sources:**